Levi's 501XX: A Deep Dive into the Origin and Pinnacle of Denim

 The allure of the Levi’s 501XX resides in its exquisite details.

-• Buttons: The top button often features an engraving of laurel leaves.
+- Buttons: The top button often features an engraving of laurel leaves.
 The fly buttons are typically single-prong type.
-During World War II, due to rationing, zinc-plated iron buttons known as “laurel buttons” were used to conserve metal resources.
+During World War II, rationing pushed Levi’s to substitute iron or copper-plated iron “donut” buttons for the usual brass hardware in order to conserve metal; surviving wartime pairs are found with both laurel-leaf-engraved and plain-faced versions, and the variation is itself a dating clue.

 4. Authenticity and Dating (Vintage vs. Replica)